coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-4-1-build-a-semantic-accessible-responsive-reusable-navigation.md

 2. If a user removes focus from a navbar item, hide the navbar.
 3. If a user emits toggling behavior (`mousedown`, `keydown`), toggle the navbar based on its current state.

-So I set up event listeners for `focus`, `blur`, `mousedown`, and `keydown`. `Focus` shows, `blur` hides, `mousedown` toggles, and `keydown` toggles.

-In an early iteration of this script, I set up event listeners in the DOM and registered them in the HTML generation.
-It's a common practice, totally valid, but might not scale in the case of a massive mega-menu.
-This navbar is meant to be the foundation of such an element, so I was concerned about the performance implications of registering so many event handlers.

-Fortunately, Chris Ferdinandi has a great article all about [understanding event delevation, bubbling, and capturing](https://gomakethings.com/whats-the-difference-between-javascript-event-delegation-bubbling-and-capturing/).

-Event delegation sounds like the right way to go here.
-Instead of registering event listeners on all these DOM elements and their children, I just set up one listener to the document for `focus`, `blur`, `mousedown`, and `keydown` events.
-But there's a catch: `focus` and `blur` events don't bubble up the way I need them to.
-Again, Chris Ferdinandi saved my bacon and wrote a post about how we can get access to these events by setting up [event capturing](https://gomakethings.com/when-do-you-need-to-use-usecapture-with-addeventlistener/).

-Setting up event listeners requires their targets to exist, and that requires the entire DOM content to be loaded in.
-Since this component is expected to Just Work, regardless of context,I wrapped it in a `DOMContentLoaded` event listener.
-It won't start until the DOM Content is loaded, meaning you can include the script in any way shape or form, independent of build process.

-The script then sets up event listeners on `focus`, `blur`, `mousedown`, and `keydown`.
-Each one has an `if` statement which only executes if the target of the event has a classList.
-This is because the first piece of real application logic happens when the callback functions attempt to match the event target with `.navbar__categories__header` or `.navbar__categories__list-item`. `.matches()` requires a classList to run appropriately.
-Without it, some browsers throw errors.
-This happens specifically if the event's target is the `HTMLDocument`.

-So if an event fires, and its target has a classList, the callback checks to see what that target was.
-If it was a `.navbar__link` or `.navbar__categories__list-item`, focus events will trigger the navbar to display and blur events will trigger the navbar to be hidden.

-If the event target was a `.navbar__categories__header` or `.navbar__categories__list-item` on `mousedown` or `keydown`, then I believe the user is attempting to toggle that item and run the navbar toggle logic.

-I use `mousedown` instead of `click` for the toggle, because `click` events trigger `focus`, and the toggle happens an extra time because of the `focus` event listener. `mousedown` happens before `focus` is set, and can be used to effectively signal a user's desire to toggle a button.

-In the `keydown` event listener, I set variables `KEY_ENTER` and `KEY_SPACE` so the callback only fires when a user presses enter or the spacebar.

-The show callback iterates over every `.navbar__category` and `.navbar__categories__header` and compares its `data-slug` attribute with the `data-slug` attribute of the target.
-If they match, it gets the `.navbar__category--active`.
-If they don't, the class is removed.

-In the hide callback, the script iterates over every `.navbar__category` and `.navbar__categories__header` and remove the `.navbar__category--active` class.

-The toggle callback functions like the show callback, but uses `toggle` instead of `add`.

-The `#nav-toggle` element gets a similar treatment, although in this case, since it only ever needs to toggle, I can use `click` listeners and `keydown` listeners.
-When under the breakpoint, I add `nav-toggle--active` and `.navbar--active`.

-The final piece of exposition about this JavaScript is that the `.matches()` function does require a [polyfill for Internet Explorer](https://caniuse.com/#search=matches).
-It is also not supported by Opera Mini whatsoever.
-The [internet explorer polyfill is pretty simple](https://developer.mozilla.org/en-US/docs/Web/API/Element/matches), so I add that at the top of my script.
-If you support Opera Mini, you might want to use something like [Document.querySelectorAll()](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll) and check for matching classes.

 Here's the full JavaScript for my navbar.

 ```